vscosousa/LAPR5_3DC_G15/docs/sprint_B/us_6.2.2/readme.md

  `Description:` As a Patient, I want to register for the healthcare application, so that I can create a user profile and book appointments online.

- `Sprint:` This US makes part of the first stage of development of the integrative project of this semester, Sprint B.
+ `Sprint:` This US makes part of the second stage of development of the integrative project of this semester, Sprint B.

-`Objectives:` This user story aims to develop the registration process for the healthcare application, so that the Patient can create a user profile.
+`Objectives:` This user story aims to develop the UI for the registration process for the healthcare application, so that the Patient can create a user profile.

 ## Level 1